chimericdream/worldofpannotia.com/src/_prestige_classes/dragon-disciple.md

       - name: "Breath Weapon"
         type: "Su"
         desc: |
           At 3rd level, a dragon disciple gains a minor breath weapon.
 The type and shape depend on the dragon variety whose heritage he enjoys (see below).
-Regardless of the ancestor, the breath weapon deals 2d8 points of damage of the appropriate energy type.
+Regardless of the ancestor, the breath weapon deals {% die_roll 2 8 0 %} points of damage of the appropriate energy type.

-          At 7th level, the damage increases to 4d8, and when a disciple attains dragon apotheosis at 10th level it reaches its full power at 6d8.
+          At 7th level, the damage increases to {% die_roll 4 8 0 %}, and when a disciple attains dragon apotheosis at 10th level it reaches its full power at {% die_roll 6 8 0 %}.
 Regardless of its strength, the breath weapon can be used only once per day.
 Use all the rules for dragon breath weapons except as specified here.

           The DC of the breath weapon is 10 + class level + Con modifier.